9wm/9wm/README.md

 See [the credits](CREDITS.md) for a full list of everybody who's helped.

+9wm is maintained by Jacob Adams <tookmund@gmail.com>.

-9wm is maintained by Neale Pickett <neale@woozle.org>.
+9wm was maintained by Neale Pickett <neale@woozle.org>.

 9wm was written by David Hogan (dhog@cs.su.oz.au), a postgraduate student at the Basser Department of Computer Science, University